KopperlaViswanathReddy/KopperlaViswanathReddy/README.md

 ---

-> _“Consistency is more important than intensity.” – A key to mastering DSA and System Design_
+> _“Consistency is more important than intensity.”
+> _"Character is Important."